Economics and Decision Sciences

 - Career development and employment information provided regularly.

-The faculty members in the Department of Economics take an active and sincere interest in student success.
+The faculty members in the Department of Economics and Decision Sciences take an active and sincere interest in student success.
 All of the faculty members teaching graduate courses have the Ph.D. in Economics.
 Faculty members are also active in research which means the skills students learn will be state of the art.
 Our faculty members hold doctoral degrees from major research universities such as Northwestern University, The University of Iowa, Iowa State University, University of South Carolina, West Virginia University, University of Tennessee, and University of California at Santa Cruz.

 In addition to the department seminars, there is also an active Economics Student Association (ESA).
 The ESA make at least one professional trip per semester.
 Usually, these trips are to either St. Louis or Chicago.
 Federal Reserve District banks are almost always included in these trips but other organizations are also included.
-Examples include the local Bureau of Labor Statistics offices or other government offices, major commercial banks, trade centers, and research organizations have been included.
+Examples include the local Bureau of Labor Statistics offices or other government offices, major commercial banks, trade centers, and research organizations.
 The variety is limited only by the interests of the participants.

 Because of their strong analytical skills, alumni have found employment in every sector of the economy.
 Sampling of employers: University of Minnesota, Caterpillar, John Deere, Hewlett-Packard, Honeywell, Northrop Grumman, Boeing, American Medical Association, Chicago Board of Trade, U.S. Treasury, U.S. Comptroller of the Currency, Tennessee Department of Commerce, Principal Financial Group, Bank of America, Merrill Lynch, Exxon, Illinois Power, Newsweek and Wal-Mart.
 Students interested in earning the Ph.D. in Economics, who followed the Graduate Advisor’s advice and maintained a high grade point average, have been admitted to a variety of Ph.D. programs in Economics.